Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ```

 ### Step 2 - Execute the code and Verify results
-In this step we will unload data for the line_item, part and orders data.
+In this step we will unload data for the LINE_ITEM, PART and ORDERS tables.

-#### LINE_ITEM_ACQ.SQL
+**LINE_ITEM_ACQ.SQL**

+1. If you haven't done so already, click the ellipsis next to the blue +Worksheets button.
+2. Select *"create worksheet from SQL file"* and load the 100_acquisition/line_item_acq.sql.
-1. Setting the context of your script.
+3. Setting the context of your script.
 Highlight these in your worksheet, and run them to set the context.
 ``` sql

 use database DEV_WEBINAR_ORDERS_RL_DB;